bnagy/gootool/README.md

 - dead code detection at the end of blocks is pretty crappy
 - Doesn't work on Fat binaries, only native Mach-O
+- Graph output for the CFG can be wonky, T/F options should be equally ranked where possible?
+- Zero otters
-- Unlikely to work on 32 bit, don't have dinohardware; don't care.
+- Unlikely to work on 32 bit

 Contributing
 =======